geoff-project/coi-optimizers/docs/api/interface.rst

     :ref:`Type alias <type-aliases>` for functions with signature (*x*: `~numpy.ndarray`) → `float`.

-    This is the objective function that is passed to `SolveFunc`.
+    This is the objective function that is passed to `Solve`.
 It takes an evaluation point *x* of the same shape as the `Bounds` passed to `~Optimizer.make_solve_func()` and returns the corresponding objective
     value.
 The goal of optimization is to find the *x* that minimizes the